revraikes/gauss_y-n_shutdown/README.md

 Lastly, there's a clear pixels function to save power and/or remove your face gesture, and pressing down in the middle shuts the Pi down so that just pulling the power doesn't damage the board or SD card.

+Since the Pi is headless, I've included an installer script to make the application start on boot as a systemctl enabled service.
+Just navigate to the repo folder in terminal and type "./install-as-service.sh".
+To stop the service: "sudo systemctl stop gauss-tns.service".

 h/t to [MadTC Tech](https://gitlab.com/MadTcTutorials/python/sensehat) for his invaluable examples and thorough video tutorials on Youtube